Ganesh-Th/Chain_of_Bits/README.md

 - Integration with MetaMask for Ethereum wallet pairing.
 - Solidity smart contracts for secure and transparent transactions.
 - Alchemy for blockchain data access.
-- Successful testing on testnets (Ropsten and Goerli).
+- Successful testing on testnets (Quicknode/Goerli).
-- Deployment on Hostinger or an alternative platform.
 - Comprehensive project documentation.